Buddleja davidii Cultivars and Hybrids

 Bonnie Light lavender From Mike Dirr at the University of Georgia.

-Bressingham Bountiful Lilac-mauve Floriferous full-sized 'Lochinch' seedling from Adrian Bloom of Bressingham Gardens.
+Bressingham Bountiful Lilac-mauve Floriferous full-sized 'Lochinch' seedling from Adrian Bloom of Bressingham Gardens circa 2021.

 Brown's Blue Blue From Shapcott Garden Nursery, Devon.